- Now You Can Make Your Favorite Restaurant Dishes Right at Home! - August 28, 2020

 We’ve rounded up some of the drive-ins that will be opening in or near NYC (if they haven’t already):

-In addition to their screenings, you can order food from the diner to your car through their website, simply by adding your car color and license plate number, and they’ll bring it right to you.
+In addition to their screenings, you can order food from the diner to your car through their website, simply by noting your car color and license plate number, and they’ll bring it right to you.
 I don’t know about you, but nothing sounds better than digging into a pile of fresh blueberry pancakes while watching a movie that feels more like I’m in the theater itself.
 What could be better?!

 This one is a little outside the city (about an hour to be exact), in Warwick, New York.
 They have been around for several decades, passing hands from owner to owner and have just re-opened thanks to the new policies in place.
-Warwick also has its own set of COVID-19 safety rules, including maximums for those visiting the concession stand (though they have the option to order through an app) and rules for masks when in and outside of your car.
+Warwick also has its own set of COVID-19 safety measures, including maximums for those visiting the concession stand (though they have the option to order through an app) and rules for masks when in and outside of your car.

 That’s right!
 The Bronx staple that houses one of the two New York’s MLB teams (we won’t get into favorites) is lending their parking lot to a summer entertainment festival they’re calling the Uptown Drive-In Experience.
 Put together by MASC Hospitality Group, the same guys behind the Bronx Night Market, and the Bronx Beer Festival.
 Starting in July and running through August, the stadium will play host to dinner service (in your car), live music, drive-in movies, games, raffles, and more.